 - Finally, given that the term applies to so many different species, conservation statuses naturally differ.
 Fortunately, though, for the moment, only a few species appear on the IUCN Red List.
 Nonetheless, like many other species around the world, many of them can be considered to be at risk due to climate change.

 Lantana Physical Description

 Most impressively, and quite distinctively, the various forms of Lantana developed a very remarkable trait.
 That fact holds true because the comparatively large genus includes both shrubs and trees.
 So quite naturally, physical appearances and descriptions can vary somewhat significantly among species.

 Nevertheless, however, certain physiological factors do remain constant.
 Firstly, these herbaceous plants attain a certain range of heights.
 More precisely, this range extends from 1.6 – 6.6 ft (0.5-2 m) in overall height.
 These Angiosperms also develop in a variety of colors which include bright orange, red, yellow, white, and blue.

 Further, and interestingly, the blooms of the gorgeous Lantana themselves present a most unusual characteristic.
 That’s because these blossoms most commonly change color as they mature.
 As a result of this unusual pattern, the inflorescences often display two or sometimes even three different colors simultaneously.

 - Order: Lamiales

 Lantana Distribution, Habitat, and Ecology

-Given its quite wide distribution, it therefore thrives in a variety of habitat types.
-But, most of these include temperate forests, coastal regions, tropical forests, and also mountainous regions.
+Yet this fabulous grouping of plants has yet more characteristics to amaze those who learn of it.
+That occurs partly because, given its extremely wide distribution, the truly remarkable genus therefore successfully thrives in a comparatively wide variety of habitat types.
+But, the vast majority of these habitats typically consist of temperate forests, coastal regions, tropical forests, and also mountainous regions.